AaltoSciComp/zulip-forum-bot/README.md

 This is currently alpha-quality but it works for its purpose.
 If this is useful comment and it can be improved.

-Currently no installation, clone the repository and run `zulip-forum-bot.py {zuliprc-file}`.
-The first argument is the zuliprc file you can get from the Zulip server.
+Currently no installation, clone the repository, download your bot's zuliprc file from the Zulip server, add configuration to the zuliprc file (see below), and run `zulip-forum-bot.py {zuliprc-file}`.

 ## Configuration

-Currently configuration is via the same `zuliprc` file that is used, in a `[forum]` section.
+Currently configuration is via the same `zuliprc` file that is used to access the API, in a `[forum]` section.
 As an example:

 ```
 [api]